 That way, we will not have any player left out.
-China or USA will not be leading in the medal tally anymore, and we will have the best possible players in the country playing for the national teams, instead of ministers’ children and those with recommendation.
+China or the USA will not be leading in the medal tally anymore, and we will have the best possible players in the country playing for the national teams, instead of ministers’ children and those with recommendations.

 Sports is a very humble profession which changes people’s lives.
 Corrupting that, and not giving support to young players who want to represent the country, and not themselves, is a way of spilling water over their hard work.